ScopeLift/l2-optimizoooors/README.md

 Layer 1 gas can be >25,000x more expensive than Layer 2 gas, so paying for calldata dominates L2 transaction costs.
 With custom contracts that use less calldata than standard methods we significantly reduce transactions costs for users.

+The frontend for this project can be found [here](https://github.com/ScopeLift/l2-optimizoooors-frontend).

 ## Benchmarks

 This repo contains calldata-optimized routers for three protocols: Aave, Connext, and Superfluid.